 THE KASTULEN (Conversation in Blaan)

-After the two-day event, we continued to meet other source communities and stakeholders in the South Central Mindanao.
-As part of the recommendation of the ICC, that similar digital repatriation events could be done with other Indigenous Cultural Communities in the area such as the Bagobo, Tboli and Tagakaulo, we took the opportunity of doing these initial visits to establish a connection.
+After the two-day event, we continued to meet other source communities and stakeholders in South Central Mindanao.
+As part of the recommendation of the ICC, that similar digital repatriation events could be done with other Indigenous Cultural Communities in the area such as the Bagobo, Tboli, and Tagakaulo, we took the opportunity of doing these initial visits to establish a connection.